 Managing remote teams requires a different style and mode of operation.
 Managers need to dedicate time to learn how to delegate tasks and give feedback while their employees work remotely, how to keep them engaged and motivated, communicate and be led effectively.

 Besides conferences and meetups, online courses, such as the Remote How Academy, offer well-structured courses where company managers have opportunities to learn about how to shift to remote.

 Managers could test remote work by starting a few employees working remotely one-two days a week.
 With that, employees can get the feel.
 Then managers and HR should reach back out to them and get feedback about how they felt and what would they need to work more effectively.

 Remote work involves using modern tech tools to communicate and collaborate more frequently.
 Managers should not take it for granted that all employees are pro users of every single tech tool, instead, they need to provide training to make sure everyone fully understands how the preferred tools are used.
 Lastly, managers should never stop provide on-going guidance.

-Anita either works as a coworking counselor, helping the creation of new coworking spaces or as a tireless researcher, backing up her field work with scientific data… the pace is relentless in her crusade to participate in the global revolution of work as we know it.
+About Anita: Anita either works as a coworking consultant, helping the creation of new coworking spaces or as a tireless researcher, backing up her field work with scientific data… the pace is relentless in her crusade to participate in the global revolution of work as we know it.
 Follow her on Twitter to stay in the loop about anything that is even remotely remote!